macsyd/csc370-database-project/project-deliverables/sprint-2/Sprint-2.md

 * Write transactions that batch queries together.

 **Competency:** *"Enforces consistency: Enforces consistency with check constraints and assertions"* <br>
-* Enforce consistency on our database and attempt to run queries that violate our schema to observe how well our database handles this.
+* Enforce consistency on our database and attempt to run queries that violate our schema to observe how well our database handles this (success criteria is 100% of these queries should fail).

 **Competency:** *"Isolates transactions: Analyses transactions to determine and set appropriate isolation levels"* <br>
-* Write tramsactions and analyze them to determine the isolation levels which are appropriate
+* Write transactions and analyze them to determine the isolation levels which are appropriate
 * Manually set isolation levels in our database